 A degree in accounting requires a total of 128 credit hours, including 32 credit hours of general education courses to complete the Integrative Core (IC) requirements.
 In addition to 40 credit hours of accounting classes, students also take classes in business law, information systems and statistics which help prepare them for success in the business world.

 - All accounting faculty members hold the CPA credential and an extensive professional network including large and mid-sized firms

 - Accounting Night, held annually in September, gives students the opportunity to network with professionals and apply for internships

-- Membership in Mount Union’s chapter of Tau Pi Phi, an accounting honorary, and the Mount Union Accounting Club
+- Membership in Mount Union’s chapter of Delta Mu Delta, an accounting honorary, and the Mount Union Accounting Club

 - Service opportunities in the community applying classroom learning by providing financial help to organizations and non-profits in the area through the Volunteer Income Tax Assistance Program as well as Junior Achievement.

 Mount Union’s accounting program ranked #2 in Ohio, #9 in the Great Lakes region, and #32 in the nation for best value in College Factual’s 2018 rankings.
 The program was also cited among institutions with high-quality accounting programs.